ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

 You should see the timestamp in seconds and the function name, filename and line number additionally printed with each message.
 *The ``time`` option is only supported as of the ROS 2 Bouncy release.*

+For more information on configuring the console logger formatting, see the :ref:`logger console configuration <logging-configuration-environment-variables>`

 ``RCUTILS_CONSOLE_OUTPUT_FORMAT`` also supports the following escape character syntax.

 .. list-table::